THE CBCA | History

 The same phenomenon occurs here in Brazil, but under isolated initiatives.
 This prevents the full use of the existing synergies between the different involved segments, therefore preventing the potential benefits to users and steelmakers.

-The decision to create the CBCA – Brazilian Center for Steel Construction in Brazil was based on analyses (by the founders of the GSCM) of experiences from other countries, mostly those that spared no efforts to expand the use of steel in construction works, such as Great Britain, USA and Japan, where entities such as Steel Construction Institute (SCI), American Institute of Steel Construction (AISC) and Kozai Club, had a fundamental role in the development and consolidation of the steel construction in their respective markets.
+The decision to create the CBCA – Brazilian Center for Steel Construction in Brazil was based on analyses (by the founders of the GSCM) of experiences from other countries, mostly those that spared no efforts to expand the use of steel in construction works, such as the UK, the USA and Japan, where entities such as Steel Construction Institute (SCI), American Institute of Steel Construction (AISC) and Kozai Club, had a fundamental role in the development and consolidation of the steel construction in their respective markets.
 CBCA now comes to join forces with local organizations representing the local industry, entities and professionals related to steel construction.

 CBCA was created in 2002 as a "consortium" with the Brazilian Steel Institute serving as its manager.